Walmart employee steals thousands in cash from registers - NewsBreak

 Walmart employee steals thousands in cash from registers

-WICHITA FALLS (KFDX/KJTL) — A woman who was employed by Walmart for just four days last December was arrested after police said she stole thousands of dollars from cash registers during her shift, then clocked out and never returned.LATEST LOCAL NEWS: Brown Street murder defendant enters surprising plea
+WICHITA FALLS (KFDX/KJTL) — A woman who was employed by Walmart for just four days last December was arrested after police said she stole thousands of dollars from cash registers during her shift, then clocked out and never returned.Smith County chase leads to recovery of stolen truck, arrest

 Jordynn Malaya Barnard is charged with theft greater than $2,500 but less than $30,000, a State Jail Felony.
 She was booked into the Wichita County Jail on Wednesday, August 31, 2022, on a $2,500 bond.